-- Build awareness of plastic pollution in the villages surrounding Livingstone by educating adults and children on the issue of waste and its impact on health, wildlife and the wider environment
+- Host awareness workshops on plastic pollution to educate locals on plastic and its impact on health, wildlife, and the environment

-- Visit the neighbouring countries of Botswana, Namibia, and Zimbabwe on exciting optional excursions
+- Visit the neighboring countries of Botswana, Namibia, and Zimbabwe to experience more African countries

 About the Destination